Chinese Fintech Ant Group’s IPO in Trump Crosshairs

 Nearly 96% of Ant’s revenue comes from mainland China.
 The other 4.4% of its revenue comes from other countries, and only a sliver of that from the U.S.

-As Ant’s business was primarily in China, why the concern?
+As Ant’s business was primarily in China, why the concern in Washington?

 According to Yahoo Finance, Trump’s administration has concerns over the digital payment platforms the two companies (Ant and Tencent) own, Alipay and WeChat Pay, respectively, and the possibility that their apps could pose a risk to U.S. data security.